 See the Red Star Line Museum

 A short walk from the heart of downtown, you’ll find the Red Star Line Museum.
-Much more than just the story of a cruise line, this museum tells the stories of some of the 2 million people who travelled from Antwerp to North America in search of a better life.
+Much more than just the story of a cruise line, this museum tells the stories of some of the 2 million people who traveled from Antwerp to North America in search of a better life.
 There are many moving personal accounts of the reasons people left, the sacrifices they made, the journey, and what they took with them on their immigration journey to Ellis Island or other points in the Northeast US and Canada.

 Brussels Christmas Market

 At Christmas, the whole historic center of Brussels feels like one huge Christmas market.
 From Grand Place to the Bourse to Sainte-Catherine and beyond, there are so many lights, chalets, and decorations down every street and in every square.
-Brussels is a paradise for lovers of Christmas markets, and it’s one of the best Christmas markets in Europe.
+Brussels is a paradise for lovers of markets, and it’s one of the best Christmas markets in Europe.

 There are technically six sections to the main Brussels Christmas market in downtown with other smaller markets happening in the neighborhoods throughout December.
 Over 2.5 million visitors fill the streets of Brussels city center each season to experience the festivities.